-An Equity Fund is not subject to UK taxation on capital gains arising on the disposal of its investments.
-In the unlikely event that the Fund be considered to be trading in securities under tax law, and to the extent an investment is disposed in a reporting fund, any gains made will be treated as taxable income and not exempt gains.
+An Equity Fund is exempt from UK taxation on capital gains arising on the disposal of its investments.
+In the unlikely event that the Company be considered to be trading in securities under UK tax law, and to the extent an investment in a non-reporting offshore fund is disposed of, any gains made will be treated as taxable income and not exempt gains.
+The Company must apply the loan relationships regime to its creditor and debtor relationships (as well as derivative contracts and foreign exchange) like any other UK company except that profits, gains and losses on them are not taxable where they are accounted for as capital in the Company's accounts.

-Tax on income
+39.1.2 Tax on income

-An Equity Fund will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
-Dividends and similar income distributions from UK and non-UK resident companies are generally exempt from corporation tax.
+An Equity Fund will be liable to corporation tax at a rate equal to the basic rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
+Dividends and similar income distributions from UK are generally exempt from corporation tax.
 Dividends and similar income distributions from UK authorised unit trusts and UK ICVCs are also generally exempt from corporation tax to the extent the underlying income derives from dividends.

-Foreign dividends and similar income are generally treated as exempt for the purposes of UK corporation tax.
+Dividends and similar income from non-UK resident companies are also generally treated as exempt for the purposes of UK corporation tax.
 This income may be subject to withholding tax in certain jurisdictions.

-Dividend income received from certain countries are likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.
-This is based on guidance provided to the investment fund industry by the Investment Association.
+Dividend income received from certain countries is likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.